codejsha/blog/_posts/2022-07-25-limit-of-function.md

 ---
 title: Limit of Function LaTeX Equations
-description: LaTeX of the limit of a function expression
+description: LaTeX of the limit of a function
 layout: post
 toc: true
 comments: true